Painting Real Small Parts

 Leave them to dry over night or you will end up knocking them off while handling (how do you think I learned this!)

-Airbrush the kit as us al, including the tools that have been attached with the white glue.
+Airbrush the kit as usually do including the tools that have been attached with the white glue.

 Once the kit is completely painted and washed, remove the tools and paint the heads and handles in whatever color you choose.
 Reattach the tools with super glue, as plastic cement won’t hold on painted plastic.